Articles

 Breathing for Anxiety: Why It Works, What the Science Says, and How to Actually Do It

 Everyone tells you to “just breathe” when you’re anxious.
-Turns out the science behind it is rock solid.
-Here’s why slow breathing calms your nervous system and how to do it properly.
+The science is surprisingly strong.
+Why slow breathing calms the nervous system, and how to do it properly.

 By the MoodFire Editorial Team